POM: Prescription only medicine

 • Bone marrow depression after radiotherapy or treatment with other antineoplastic agents.

 • Serious liver impairment

 • Fluorouracil (5-FU) must not be given in combination with brivudin, sorivudin and analogues.
 Brivudin, sorivudin und analogues are potent inhibitors of the 5-FU-metabolising enzyme dihydropyrimidine dehydrogenase (DPD) (see section 4.4 and 4.5).

 • Fluorouracil (5-FU) must not be given to patients homozygotic for dihydropyrimidine dehydrogenase (DPD).

 • Fluorouracil is strictly contraindicated in pregnant or breast feeding women (see section 4.6).

-• In patients with known complete absence of dihydropyrimidine dehydrogenase (DPD) activity (see section 4.4)
+Known complete dihydropyrimidine dehydrogenase (DPD) deficiency (see section 4.4).

 It is recommended that fluorouracil should only be given by, or under the strict supervision of, a qualified physician who is conversant with the use of potent antimetabolites and has the facilities for regular monitoring of clinical, biochemical and haematological effects during and after administration.

 All patients should be admitted to hospital for initial treatment.